osmandapp/docs/content/osmand/plugins/nautical-charts.md

 - and other signs of prohibition, information, regulation, recommendation, etc.

-### Return to conventional maps
+### Remove Nautical

-To return to one of OsmAnd's conventional map styles, do any of the following:
+To remove Nautical and display one of OsmAnd's conventional maps, do any of the following:

 - disable the Nautical plugin,
-- change the 'Map style' to anything else then 'Nautical'.
+- change the map style to anything else then 'Nautical'.

->**NOTE**: By disabling the Nautical plugin, the downloaded nautical maps are not removed, so even if the rendering method is changed from nautical to anything else, when the nautical data is downloaded, it remains visible on the map.
+>**NOTE**: By disabling the Nautical plugin, the downloaded nautical data is not deleted, so even if the rendering method is changed from nautical to anything else, when the nautical data is downloaded, it remains visible on the map.